trisulnsm/ja3prints/README.md

 The original sources of these prints can be found as comments.
 If you come across prints not seen in the list, please submit a pull request.

-For more about JA3 :  https://github.com/salesforce/ja3
+* For more about JA3 :  https://github.com/salesforce/ja3
+* For JA3 App for TrisulNSM : TLS-Print app https://github.com/trisulnsm/apps/tree/master/analyzers/tls-print

 Changes
 ========